solidi/hl-mods/workspace/redist/readme.txt

 - SMOD series for the iron sights switch sounds effects https://www.moddb.com/mods/smod-40a
 - Jouko "Rapturer" Karvinen for the original Cold Ice map
 - Schrade for the focus map and Apo for the furrow map
-- zoonyarts and Brutal Half-Life for select sound and model assets https://www.moddb.com/mods/brutal-half-life
+- zoonyarts and Brutal Half-Life for select sound, decals, and model assets https://www.moddb.com/mods/brutal-half-life
 - mikela-valve for the infinite ammo approach https://github.com/ValveSoftware/halflife/issues/2598
 - Bobito Pawner and Firearms for the M16 model with reanimations https://www.moddb.com/games/half-life/addons/m16-reanimations-released
 - The Cold-Ice team 2.5 for the m16 weapon model